Blog

 • ACE inhibitors, commonly prescribed to treat hypertension, appear to have chelating and AGE-inhibiting properties which may contribute towards their antihypertensive effects.

-• Carnosine is a dipeptide found throughout the body that can lower blood glucose levels, enhance AGE clearance and reduce the formation of AGEs when supplemented.
+• Carnosine is a dipeptide found throughout the body that can lower blood glucose levels, enhance AGE clearance, and reduce the formation of AGEs when supplemented.
 Evidence suggests that it confers anti-diabetic effects and is supportive of cardiovascular function.

 Conclusion

 Advanced Glycation End Products (AGEs) are a natural part of the aging process.
 However, their premature accumulation can contribute to the progression of many diseases.
-AGEs are formed in the body when glucose levels are too high, when there is an abundance of fats and proteins, and when there is excessive cellular oxidation or heat to facilitate glycation.
+AGEs are formed in the body when glucose levels are too high when there is an abundance of fats and proteins, and when there is excessive cellular oxidation or heat to facilitate glycation.
 Risk factors for AGE formation include factors that promote bodily inflammation, unbalanced diet plans, and an elevated intake of dietary AGEs, which are found in larger amounts in processed or overly cooked foods.
-Leading a healthy lifestyle and consuming a nutrient-dense diet goes a long way towards lowering body AGE formation.
+Leading a healthy lifestyle and consuming a nutrient-dense diet go a long way towards lowering body AGE formation.

 To search for the best Cardiology healthcare providers in Croatia, Germany, India, Malaysia, Poland, Singapore, Spain, Thailand, Turkey, the UAE, the UK and The USA, please use the Mya Care Search engine